For customers with a valid subscription we can offer a more extensive tuning and optimisation document. Please request it from our support portal.

 For more information about MySQL tuning, see MySQL tuning.
 If using the WebApp/Webaccess/Z-push in larger setups it is also advisable to tune your web server (Apache) as well, see Apache tuning.

 In a server purely running Kopano Core, it is advisable to set caches to use around 80% (in total -- including MySQL) of the RAM available in your server and can be considered to be a rule-of-thumb.
-The other 20% should be free for system processes, other processes (like your MTA) and the web server.
+The other 20% should be free for system processes, other processes (like your MTA).
+(This does not take an optional webserver into account.)
 Whenever you set the values too high this can result in the use of swap on your server.
 Swapping should be avoided, but we do want to make use of the RAM available.
 Therefore these settings should be a healthy balance between the risk of swapping and efficient caching in memory.

 One could use the following example values for the server in the dedicated server situation described above.